jimchen1551/MPCS/Computer Science/Operating systems/Computing environment/Real-time embedded system.md

 - preferring to spend their time monitoring and managing hardware devices
 ## Real-time operating system
 - RTOS
-- having well-defined, fixed time constraints
+- having well-defined, fixed time constraints (processing must be done within)
 - used when **rigid time requirements** have been placed on the operation of a processor or the flow of data
 - often used as a control device in a dedicated app